Mental Health Care Options for People With Metastatic Breast Cancer

 Individual psychotherapy is typically one-on-one support that is tailored to a person’s particular emotional issues, as well as those related to relationships, parenting, work, and other concerns.
 “Each person is unique, and in individual therapy the therapeutic focus, techniques, and development of coping strategies can be individualized to the needs and goals of each person,” Shulman says.

 If possible, Shulman recommends that people with MBC should try to find a mental health professional with experience treating people with breast cancer.
-Seeing a therapist who knows breast cancer well will likely be more helpful than someone who does not, as you won’t have to waste time and energy bringing them up to speed on the basics of MBC.
+Seeing a therapist who knows breast cancer well is likely be more helpful than someone who does not, as you won’t have to waste time and energy bringing them up to speed on the basics of MBC.
 With this experience, “the therapist will ‘know the language’ and be ready to offer support and help the patient explore and cope as effectively as possible with their anxiety, depression, or other emotional concerns,” she says.

 Different kinds of mental health professionals can offer therapy.
 There is short-term counseling as well as ongoing psychotherapy.